LededevSoft/uis-laravel/README.md

-AmoCRM lib for API version 4
+Uis lib for API version 4

 For install add to composer file:
 ````